deeptiguntur/520-Project/README.md

 Endpoint - /category

-Method - GET
+Method - POST

 Notes
 •	The API response includes a list of product objects with details such as product ID, name, description, price, quantity, seller, and category.<br />
 •	In case of an error, an appropriate error message is returned.<br />
 •	The document IDs are converted to strings for better compatibility with JSON serialization.<br />
 •	The products are fetched from the MongoDB collection named product_collection.<br />
+•	Ensure to handle errors in the application based on the received response.<br />

+#### Search Endpoint

+Description
+This will return all the products from the Database based on the keyword provided by the user.

+Endpoint - /search

+Method - POST

+Notes
+•	The API response includes a list of product objects with details such as product ID, name, description, price, quantity, seller, and category.<br />
+•	In case of an error, an appropriate error message is returned.<br />
+•	The document IDs are converted to strings for better compatibility with JSON serialization.<br />
+•	The products are fetched from the MongoDB collection named product_collection.<br />
-•	Ensure to handle errors gracefully in the application based on the received response.<br />
+•	Ensure to handle errors in the application based on the received response.<br />

 #### Orders Endpoint